DiabeticMenu

 How can teens manage peer pressure regarding food?

 Empowerment is key.
 Teens should feel comfortable owning their choices.
-“I eat this way for my game performance” or “I feel trash if I eat that” are valid social excuses.
-Having a “safe” snack on hand at parties also helps.
+"I eat this way for my game performance" or "I feel trash if I eat that" are valid social excuses.
+Having a "safe" snack on hand at parties also helps.
+Role-playing at home can boost confidence.

 What is the best breakfast for a diabetic teen student?

 A high-protein breakfast prevents mid-morning brain fog.
 Egg muffins, Greek yogurt with seeds, or a protein smoothie are superior to cereal or toast, which often lead to a crash before lunch.
+Even leftovers from dinner work well.

-Take Control of Your Game
+Take Control of Your Game, Your Way

 This menu is your toolkit.
 Use it, adapt it, and find the foods that make you feel powerful.
 You've got this.